-Should we frown on Gauguin’s work if we are uncomfortable or even outraged by Gauguin’s lifestyle or morality?
-Despite celebrating and lauding Gauguin’s oeuvre, some appreciators of his work are deeply troubled by his infamous lifestyle.
+We asked whether audiences today should frown on Gauguin’s work because we may be uncomfortable or even outraged by Gauguin’s lifestyle or ethics.
+Despite the lauding Gauguin’s oeuvre, several would be appreciators of his work are deeply troubled by his biography.
 To some, he was a bohemian renegade, who broke free from Europe’s bourgeois shackles in his quest for creative liberation in the South Seas.
 To others, he abused the myth of the noble savage, abandoning his family to satisfy his exotic fantasies, while boosting the market for his art back home.

-Speakers include Shahidha Bari, Daniel Callcut, Sacha Golob and Janet Marstine.
+Speakers included Shahidha Bari, Daniel Callcut, Sacha Golob and Janet Marstine.

 Sacha Golob is a Senior Lecturer in